AndGasp/LDMX/README.md

  3. Train network

  Aleady existant code to start from:
- - cnn_one_mass.py to train network without using mass info
  - cnn_multiple_masses.py to train network on dataset with multiple masses and use mass info

  - load wanted npy array with formatted data